Hillobar/Rope/README.md

 * (fixed) Using 'wasd' can no longer go out of bounds

 ### Changelog for 12/25 11:02 PST: ###
 * (fixed) Couple of bugs related to GPEN.

-Redownload Coordinator and VideoManger
+### Changelog for 12/28 14:22 PST: ###
+Version Rope-Ruby-03.
+If you have updated to Ruby, then delete your old 'rope' subdirectory and replace it with the github version.

+* (fixed) More file error handling improvements
+* (fixed) bug related to small videos
+* (fixed) bug related to spacebar playing
+* (fixed, kinda) markers will behave better when resizing windows, but still stick when docking/undocking.
+Just nudge the window to get them in the right place.
+* (fixed) Difference function now properly scales to 100%
+* (feature) Clear VRAM button.
+Clears all models from VRAM, including the swapper.
+* (feature) Auto swap ability for images.
+Set up a face swap as usual and toggle the auto swap to 'on'.
+Selecting another Target image will automatically swap your previously selected sources and apply all of your settings.
+This only works for the first face in the Target Faces.
+You will find this button next to the save button in the image mode.
+* (fixed) I made some updates to the CLIP library since I'd like to eventually convert it to onnx.
+Unfortunately it seemd to break it.
+I'm rolling back the changes for now.
+* (feature) Reference detector is now used by the upscalers on images.
+For videos, a faster more time stable detector is used.

 ### Known Bugs: ###
-- When using Markers, the frames before the first marker will use parameters from the the last settings in your options.
+* When using Markers, the frames before the first marker will use parameters from the the last settings in your options.
 Not sure if it is a true bug, but best way to deal with this is to create a marker at the first frame.
-- Starting a mode for the first time while playing will crash Rope.
+* Starting a mode for the first time while playing will crash Rope.
 Due to the new performance architecture, this will not be possible.
 The first time you turn on a model, the video should not be playing.
+* Going from undocked->docked will results in a small image in the preview window.
+Just nudge the window to get it to the right size.
+* Sometimes the view mask will show a stretched image

 ### Performance:  ###
 Machine: 3090Ti (24GB), i5-13600K